 Oliver writes in his frugalist blog.
 The savings move into ETFs and other funds and, through the compounding effect, grow over time into a comfortable financial cushion.
 Frugalists thus gain the freedom to change to a part-time job later, take a longer break or simply continue working and then retire at the age of 40 or 50 on their own terms.

 Tempting: farewell to the standard life plan

-But to Oliver’s young age: The blogger “Financial Wise” explains that fortunes are made in the 20th.
+But to Oliver’s young age: The blogger “Financial Wise” explains that fortunes are made in ones 20s.